 While the union is required to ensure the school's operation is not unduly affected, the board needs to act in good faith regarding these requirements, this does not mean maintaining the school's operation at usual levels and there may be other options.

 Under Section 65A of the Education Act 1989 (the Act), the Minister of Education prescribes the number of half days on which schools must be open for instruction.
 (A half day is defined in Section 65B as at least two hours before, or after, noon).

 Under Section 65E of the Act, "the board may at any time, because of an epidemic, flood, fire or other emergencies, close the school for instruction.
 If satisfied that this closure was necessary the Secretary for Education may, by written notice to the board, reduce the number of half days for which the school would otherwise be required to be open.

 A paid union meeting does not create an emergency regarding of Section 65E of the Act.
 Therefore, the school should not be closed for instruction in these circumstances.
 If it is, the Secretary for Education will almost certainly require the lost half days to be made up.

 In most situations it is expected that appropriate arrangements can be made, where instruction is not able to be provided at the usual level the board needs to take a practical approach to this.

 There will be a variety of different circumstances applying to schools.
 Much will be dependent on whether:

 - staff who are not members of the union are available to cover the work

-- you have other staff who can cover (which may include union members as per above)
+- you have other staff who can cover (which may include union members)